Confirm your province to explore products and offers tailored to your area.

 Loss of use coverage

-If you get into an accident with another vehicle or object on the road, no matter who is at fault for the accident, collision coverage can help cover the costs.
+If you get into an accident with another vehicle or object on the road, no matter who is at fault for the accident, collision car coverage can help cover the costs.
 Under the collision coverage section of your policy, you can receive compensation to help pay for any property damage that resulted from the accident, such as a damaged car.

 Hybrid car drivers may find comprehensive coverage worthwhile.
 This optional type of coverage protects against a wide range of circumstances other than collisions.
-Sometimes referred to as parked car insurance, comprehensive coverage will compensate you in the event of damage caused by an insured peril.
+Sometimes referred to as parked car insurance, comprehensive car coverage will compensate you in the event of damage caused by an insured peril.
 Examples of insured perils are theft, vandalism, water damage, fire, riots, falling objects, and more.

 One final type of optional car insurance coverage popular among hybrid vehicle drivers is accident forgiveness.
 Accident forgiveness is additional coverage that can be added to your hybrid car insurance policy as an endorsement, to protect your driving record and to help prevent your insurance premium from increasing if you have an at-fault accident claim.
-Note: coverage varies by province.

 If you're buying a new car, adding this coverage to your policy is worth considering.
 It ensures you're covered for the full value of your vehicle without factoring in depreciation.
 That means if your car is stolen or totalled, you'll be reimbursed for the cost of a brand-new vehicle—not just what it's worth after wear and tear.